svinniks/pl-json-store/README.md

 FROM dual;
 ```

-The aforementioned technique allows to create virtually any number of additional "roots", provided that you store element IDs for further use.
+The aforementioned technique allows to create virtually any number of additional "roots", provided that you store element IDs for future use.

 Relational view of JSON data
 ----------------------------